JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 Aélu,

 I have forwarded your request internally within Geneva, and we have come to an agreement that I would like to announce to you.
 On May 20th, we will have **Two** return to Earth through a handshake passage as **Four** will depart on that day towards Lúniks.
-From there on, we will be able to take the necessary steps to touch her up and prepare her for a next jump towards Lúniks.
+From there on, we will be able to take the necessary steps to refurbish her and prepare her for a next jump towards Lúniks.

 We hope to have satisfied you with this answer. \
 Alexis Lesenen, on behalf of the European Space Agency (ESA)